What are the definitions of mild and severe sunburns? What are their symptoms and signs?

 - Mild sunburn symptoms include skin redness and pain.
 After about 4-7 days, skin peeling may occur.

-- Severe sunburn symptoms are called sun poisoning and may include skin burning and blistering, fluid loss (dehydration), electrolyte imbalance, and infection.
+- Severe sunburn symptoms are called sun poisoning and may include:

-- If you do get sunburned, stay out of the run until the burn fades.
+- If you are sunburned, stay out of the run until the burn fades.
 Drink lots of water, sports drinks, or juice to stay hydrated, and keep your house cool using air conditioning or fans.

 - Home remedies for sunburn include cool compresses and baths, some essential oils and herbs, certain foods or supplements, and over-the-counter (OTC) pain relievers.